Form Factors in Higgs Couplings from Physics Beyond the Standard Model: Other Examples

 which follows the structure of Figure~\ref{fig:cont_ff}.
-We plot the form factor above in Figure~\ref{fig:cont_ff_d}, for various values of the dimension of the scalar unparticle operator.
-We see that the effect of the form factor {\em in the time-like region} is an enhancement for smaller values of $d$, whereas, for larger values of $d$, there is a suppression.
+Here, $f$ and $g_*$ are the VEV of the unparticle scalar its EW gauge coupling respectively.
+We plot the form factor above in Figure~\ref{fig:cont_ff_d}, for various values of the dimension of the scalar unparticle operator, $d$.
+Since the unscalar is unstable, it has a width associated to its decays which we take as a small complex shift in the branch point position $\mu^2$ in the unparticle two-point function \eqref{eq:unp_prop}.
+We see that the effect of the form factor {\em in the time-like region} is an enhancement for smaller values of $d$, whereas for larger values of $d$ there is a suppression.
 These effects wil be further discussed in Section~\ref{sec:coll}.